 The Champlain Bridge is aging prematurely.
-JCCBI is considering various risk mitigation strategies for the existing bridge.
 In order to establish an overall maintenance strategy of the bridge until decommissioning thereof, JCCBI, on a continuous basis, carries out inspections and performs real-time monitoring of critical components and analyses of the entire structure's bearing capacity.
 This strategy must ensure that the crossing between the South Shore and the Island of Montreal remains safe until the new bridge is in operation.
 Major repairs to the structure on components such as the girders, slab, pier caps, pier shafts and pier footings are being carried out as part of a ten-year overall strategy.
 In addition, repairs to the main span structure steel components and other major repairs, such as the replacement of the expansion joints, must be carried out on an ongoing basis.

-In 2015-2016, the ten-year major bridge repair program enters its seventh year, and, not surprisingly, signs of deterioration continue to appear, as the deterioration of an end-of-life structure tends to follow an exponential curve.
-The replacement of the bridge by the end of 2018 requires that the maintenance program continue until the replacement is completed, given the increase in the risks to mitigate, which increase is related to that of the corrosion of the pre-stressing cables inside the pre-stressed concrete girders.
+In 2016-2017, the ten-year major bridge repair program enters its eighth year, and, not surprisingly, signs of deterioration continue to appear, as the deterioration of an end-of-life structure tends to follow an exponential curve.
+The announced schedule for the replacement of the bridge by the end of 2018 requires that the maintenance program continue until the replacement is completed, given the increase in the risks to mitigate, which increase is related to that of the corrosion of the pre-stressing cables inside the pre-stressed concrete girders, which is a major issue.